buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.1 =
+* Profiles - Fixed field sets not editable on some profile types when Repeater Set is enabled
 * Groups - Fixed option to 'Restrict Invites' into sub-groups, to only members of the parent group
 * Forums - Fixed marking discussion as Favorite not always saving
 * Forums - New settings section for 'Forum Profile Slugs'